caveda/cocities-importer/README.md

 Import transit data from CoCities.

 positional arguments:
-  output      Name of the output file
+  output      Output file without extension.
+Both json and zip file will be
+              generated.

 optional arguments:
   -h, --help  show this help message and exit